hsf-training/hsf-training-cicd-github/content/episodes/13-the-spy-game/index.md

 +++
 exercises = 10
 hidden = false
-keypoints = ['Secrets in GitHub actions allow you to hide protected information from others who can see your code'] objectives = ['Add custom environment variables', 'Learn how to give your CI/CD Runners access to private information'] questions = ['How can I give my GitHub actions private information?'] teaching = 5 title = 'Getting into the Spy Game' weight = 130
+keypoints = ['Secrets in GitHub Actions allow you to hide protected information from others who can see your code'] objectives = ['Add custom environment variables', 'Learn how to give your CI/CD Runners access to private information'] questions = ['How can I give my GitHub Actions private information?'] teaching = 5 title = 'Getting into the Spy Game' weight = 130